Germantown, Maryland: Development and master plan (1950–1980)

+In 1966, Cider Barrel Mobile Home Park was in its early years.
+It closed in 2003.

 In January 1958, the U.S. Atomic Energy Commission was relocated from its location in downtown Washington, D.C., to Germantown, which was considered far enough from the city to withstand a Soviet nuclear attack.
 The facility now operates as an administration complex for the U.S. Department of Energy and headquarters for its Office of Biological and Environmental Research.

 Marshall Davis owned a farm located where I-270 and Germantown Road intersect today.
 After I-270 divided his farm in two, Davis decided to sell the last of his land to the International Development Corporation for about $1,300 per acre in 1955.
 Fairchild-Hiller Corporation bought the land for about $4,000 per acre in 1964, and it built an industrial park on the land four years later.
 Harry Unglesee and his family sold their farm near Hoyles Mill Road for less than $1,000 per acre in 1959.
 Other farmers soon sold their land to developers and speculators as well.

 The Germantown Master Plan was adopted in 1967.
 The plan for the 17 sqmi area included a dense central downtown area and less dense development surrounding it.
 In 1967, the Washington Metropolitan Area Transit Authority, in its planning of the Washington metro, considered having Germantown be the western terminus for the Red Line.
 Ultimately, Shady Grove was selected instead.

 In 1974, the Montgomery County Council approved an amended plan written by the Montgomery County Planning Board.
 The amended plan included a downtown area and six separate villages, each comprising smaller neighborhoods with schools, shopping areas, and public facilities.
 The amended plan also included the construction of a third campus for Montgomery College near the downtown area.
 The same year, the completion of a sewer line helped the development and growth of Germantown.

 During the 1970s, Wernher von Braun, a German rocket scientist during World War II, worked for the aerospace company Fairchild Industries, which had offices in Germantown, as its vice president for Engineering and Development.
 Von Braun worked at Fairchild Industries from July 1, 1972, until his death on June 16, 1977.
 The A-10 Thunderbolt and the landing gear of the Space Shuttle were both designed at these offices.

 The Germantown Campus of Montgomery College opened on October 21, 1978.
 At the time, it consisted of two buildings, 24 employees, and 1,200 students.
 Enrollment had increased to five thousand students by 2003, with eighty employees across four buildings.
 A steel water tower modeled after the Earth can be seen from orbiting satellites in outer space.
 As of 2008, a forty-acre bio-technology laboratory was nearing completion.